FilipS0lvberg/FrontTimelister/README.md

 # FrontTimelister
 Repository for Front Generation - Timelister

-The code is written quick and dirty, but works as intended.
+The code is written quick and dirty (to save costs), but works as intended.
+Should probably be refactored and deployed to a production server if frequently used and bugs are discovered - streamlit should be sufficient for this application.
+There are some performance issues related to the download buttons and rendering of multiple of these buttons simultaneously (which happens if you write the password (authenticate) in the first page.)

 The structure of code is the following:
 1. Main file: FrontTimelister.py (this file runs all the code and imports the necessary functions from the other code files)
 2. supporting_functions.py - is a small library of functions that execute small specific tasks.
 The other files import some of these specific functions.